kuu/Kontainer/README.md

       )
     );

-    // Kontainer.renderToBuffer()
-    IsoBmff.createElementFromBuffer(buffer);
     // Accepts a Buffer or ArrayBuffer and returns a KontainerElement. element = IsoBmff.createElementFromBuffer(buffer);

-    // Accepts a Buffer or ArrayBuffer and returns a string that represetns the file structure. string = Kontainer.renderToBuffer(buffer);
+    // Accepts a KontainerElement and returns a string that represetns the file structure. string = Kontainer.renderToString(element);
 ```

 ## CLI